Alt text: A person holds a thermal imaging device displaying a heat map towards a wall.

 Silver: The Cost-effective Conductor

-Aluminum & Friends: Helping or assisting Cast Members
+Aluminum & Friends: Supporting Cast Members

 Eco-conscious Tech: Embracing the Green Revolution

 The ecological footprint of mining for metals isn’t lost on anyone, especially in environmentally-conscious enclaves like Los Angeles.
-The push towards enduring sourcing and recycling is gathering momentum, as industry players look for greener pastures.
+The push towards sustainable sourcing and recycling is gathering momentum, as industry players look for greener pastures.

 Metal Dominance: Who Rules the Microchip Universe?